peteroupc/peteroupc.github.io/randomfunc.md

 This page discusses many ways applications can extract random numbers from an underlying random number generator (RNG) and includes pseudocode for most of them.

-As used in this document, a _random number generator_ is a number generator that seeks to generate independent numbers that seem to occur by chance and that are approximately uniformly distributed<sup>[(6)](#Note6)</sup>.
-This definition includes RNGs that&mdash;
-- seek to generate random numbers that are at least cost-prohibitive (but not necessarily _impossible_) to predict,
-- merely seek to generate number sequences likely to pass statistical tests of randomness,
-- are initialized automatically before use,
-- are initialized with an application-specified "seed",
-- use a deterministic algorithm for random number generation, and/or
-- primarily rely on one or more nondeterministic sources for random number generation.

-All the random number methods presented on this page assume the existence of an underlying RNG.

-This page does not describe the nature of the underlying RNG (e.g., whether that RNG is a deterministic RNG or some other kind, or how that RNG is implemented at a low level), and in general, the methods presented in this document do not assume any particular quality of the underlying RNG.
-Moreover, in general, this page does not make recommendations on which underlying RNGs are suitable for which applications.
-In general, security, performance, quality, and other considerations will determine what underlying RNG to use in a particular application; I have written more on RNG recommendations in [another document](https://peteroupc.github.io/random.html).

 This methods described in this document can be categorized as follows:
 - Methods to generate uniformly distributed random numbers from an underlying RNG (such as the [core method, `RNDINT(N)`](#Core_Random_Generation_Method)).
-- Common tasks to generate randomized content and conditions, such as [Boolean conditions](#Boolean_Conditions), [shuffling](#Shuffling), and [sampling unique items from a list](#Choosing_Several_Unique_Items).
+- Common tasks to generate randomized content and conditions, such as [Boolean conditions](#Boolean_Conditions), [shuffling](#Shuffling), and [sampling unique items from a list](#Sampling_Without_Replacement_Choosing_Several_Unique_Items).
 - Methods to generate non-uniformly distributed random numbers, including [weighted choice](#Discrete_Weighted_Choice), the [normal distribution](#Normal_Gaussian_Distribution), and [other statistical distributions](#Other_Non_Uniform_Distributions).

 [Sample Python code](https://peteroupc.github.io/randomgen.py) that implements many of the methods in this document is available.

+All the random number methods presented on this page&mdash;

+- assume the existence of an underlying RNG,
+- do not assume any particular implementation of the underlying RNG (e.g., whether that RNG is a deterministic RNG or some other kind), and
+- do not assume, in general, any particular quality of the underlying RNG.

+In general, security, performance, quality, and other considerations will determine what underlying RNG to use in a particular application; I have written more on RNG recommendations in [another document](https://peteroupc.github.io/random.html).

 <a id=Contents></a>
 ## Contents